gagle/raspberrypi-omxcam/README.md

   //The settings of the image capture omxcam_still_settings_t settings;

-  //Initialize the settings with default values omxcam_still_init (&settings);
+  //Initialize the settings with default values (jpeg, 2592x1944) omxcam_still_init (&settings);

   //Set the buffer callback, this is mandatory